Cyber Risk Business Strategy Plus (CRBS+) and Cyber Risk Business Strategy (CRBS) Service Description

 Phase 3—Perform Ongoing Maintenance & Updates

-CRO assists with organizing and sequencing a year-long implementation plan and identifies qualified vendors.
-For example, at the customer’s request, CRO can provide sample policies, tutorials on encryption key management, and specifications for recurring cyber risk management reports.
+CRO assists in organizing and sequencing a year-long implementation plan and identifies qualified vendors.
+For example, at the customer’s request, CRO can provide sample policies; tutorials on various cybersecurity frameworks and technologies; selecting and implementing mitigations; and specifications for recurring cyber risk management reports.
 These examples are illustrative and not exhaustive.

-In Phase 3, CRO and our customer participate in two recurring meetings over the remaining ten months of their MP membership: Monthly Check-ins and Quarterly Executive Sponsor Updates.
+In Phase 3, CRO and our customer participates in two recurring meetings over the remaining term of their CRBS+ : Monthly Check-ins and Quarterly Executive Sponsor Updates.

 The Monthly Check-In is a 1-hour meeting designed to support implementation of the customer’s Cyber Risk Mitigation Plan.
 During this time, we focus on removing blockers, celebrating successes, and exploring how recent and expected changes in the cyber risk landscape affect their scores.

 As an example, a project to activate whole disk encryption stalled due to a lack of hardware support among the majority of the customer’s laptop fleet.
 To remove this blocker, we facilitated an analysis of several options and assisted the customer in making a good decision that pushed the project forward despite the delay and additional cost.

 CRO also alerts our customers to new and relevant developments involving cyber risks.
 Examples include: (a) explanation of standard-setting FTC consent decrees and/or court rulings involving cybersecurity and cyber insurance; (b) trends in cyber-criminal behavior and tactics; (c) news events, such as the spread of NotPetya and Wanna Cry, that directly impact customer cyber risk management; and (d) noteworthy geopolitical events that may impact customer cyber risk, such as cyberwar in eastern Europe.